julianripplink/lpn-techies/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LPN Techies's documentation!
+Welcome to LPN Techie docs!
 =======================================

 .. toctree::
    :maxdepth: 2
-   :glob:
-   :caption: Contents:

-   Language docs <languages>
+   Language Docs <languages>
+   Career Paths <careers>

 Indices and tables
 ==================